EastCSS/ECSS/README.md

 # East Coast Smash Sundays
 The premier East Coast Sunday netplay weekly
 <h1>Special Netplay Builds</h1>
+These builds incorporate the official Timeout rules, which are that, after a timeout, the player with the higher stock count wins.
+If stock counts are tied, the player with the lower percent wins.
+If percents are tied, the game goes into a 1 stock 3 minute tiebreaker.
+It also adds a ledge grab limit that only comes into effect in timeouts.
+If one player grabs the ledge more than 60 times and the game goes to time, that player loses the game.
+If both players grab the ledge more than 60 times, regular timeout rules apply.
+The winner of timeouts is decided inside the game in these builds.
 <h2>Windows</h2>
 Download ECSS Slippi Build Windows.zip and unzip it.
 Then set your default iso/ROM/path to your Melee iso/path of.
 Use the ECSS build for ECSS and your regular Slippi build for normal netplay.
 <h2>MacOS</h2>